apache/tika-grpc-docker/README.md

 # tika-grpc-docker

+> **⚠️ PRE-RELEASE STATUS:** Apache Tika gRPC Server is currently in development and has not been officially released yet.
+It will first be available in **Tika 4.0.0**.
+Until then, Docker images must be built from source code (see "Building from Development Branches" below).

-This repo is used to create convenience Docker images for Apache Tika Grpc Server published as [apache/tika-grpc](https://hub.docker.com/r/apache/tika-grpc) on DockerHub by the [Apache Tika](http://tika.apache.org) Dev team
+This repo is used to create convenience Docker images for Apache Tika Grpc Server published as [apache/tika-grpc](https://hub.docker.com/r/apache/tika-grpc) on DockerHub by the [Apache Tika](http://tika.apache.org) Dev team.

-The images create a functional Apache Tika Grpc Server instance that contains the latest Ubuntu running the appropriate version's server on Port 50052 using Java 17 LTS.
+Once Tika 4.0.0 is released, the images will create a functional Apache Tika Grpc Server instance that contains the latest Ubuntu running the appropriate version's server on Port 50052 using Java 17 LTS.

 There is a minimal version, which contains only Apache Tika and it's core dependencies, and a full version, which also includes dependencies for the GDAL and Tesseract OCR parsers.
 To balance showing functionality versus the size of the full image, this file currently installs the language packs for the following languages:
 * English